 When the Bikes Meet the Tracks

 Bicycling stats show ridership is on the rise throughout San Francisco (up 9% just this year) with an estimated 82,000 bicycle trips in San Francisco per day.
 When those cyclists come into close contact with train and cable car tracks it can be disastrous.
 Rough, uneven surfaces, damaged transitions, and potholes can make crossing tracks an adventure even for the hardiest cyclists.
 And when San Francisco’s famous fog makes those tracks slick, that adventure often ends badly.
 Unfortunately, the City enjoys a very broad defense (design immunity) from liability for these track vs. bicycle accident cases.
+That means you can’t really sue the City (and expect to win) for these MUNI track injury cases.

 Flat tires, bent rims, over-the-handlebar spills, cuts, scrapes, and broken bones—they’re all a part of riding through a city so heavily interwoven with steel rail tracks.
 Thankfully, bicycle collisions with the actual rail-riding vehicles are ultra-rare (probably due to the fact that San Francisco’s Municipal Rail system is one of the slowest in the country with an average speed of just over 8 miles per hour).